-The plantar plate is a thin structure that lies directly under the metatarsal joints of the foot in the lesser toes.
+The plantar plate is a thin structure that lies directly under the metatarsal joints of the foot.
 The plantar plate helps support and stabilise the forefoot and protect the toe joints when under stress, such as when walking or running.
-The plantar plate is directly connected to the plantar fascia and the bottom of the lesser toes.

-When under load or stress, due to walking or running, the plantar plate is subject to significant repetitive tension as the main ground reaction force is transferred through the forefoot.
+When under load or stress, the plantar plate is subject to significant repetitive tension as the main ground reaction force is transferred through the forefoot.
+This can result in injury to the plantar plate of the lesser toes, particularly the second toe.

 Plantar plate ruptures occur when stress upon the thin structure exceed its threshold and causes a tear.
 This common condition affects both males and females, and is often seen in individuals who have recently begun an exercise program or have increased the intensity of their workouts too quickly.